 Robert Ryman (b.
 1930, Nashville, TN; d.
 2019, New York) attended the Tennessee Polytechnic Institute and the George Peabody College for Teachers in Nashville.
 After enlisting in the United States Army (1950–52), he moved to New York to play jazz.
-In 1953 he took a temporary job—where he would ultimately work for seven years—as a guard at the Museum of Modern Art.
+In 1953 he took a temporary job—where he would ultimately work for seven years—as a guard at The Museum of Modern Art.
 Soon after, he would decide to devote his career towards painting.
-For more than five decades, Robert Ryman has been engaged in an ongoing experiment with painting.
-He constantly seeks to modify his approach, resisting the comfort of tendency and maintaining the freshness of an unchartered territory.
-From each experience Ryman gleans the variables for a revised proposition and the impetus to propel him towards his next move.
+For over five decades, Robert Ryman engaged in an ongoing experiment with painting.
+He sought to modify his approach, resisted the comfort of tendency, and maintained the freshness of uncharted territory.
+From each experience Ryman gleaned the variables for a revised proposition and the impetus to propel him towards his next move.
 Since Ryman’s first solo exhibition in 1967, his work has been the subject of over 100 solo exhibitions in 12 countries.

 Pace, 508 West 25th Street, New York

 Pace is pleased to present Recent Paintings by Robert Ryman in New York from September 12 through October 26, 2013 at 508 West 25th Street.

 For over six decades Robert Ryman (b.
 1930, Nashville, Tennessee) has continuously and methodically experimented with the different possibilities that can happen within a painting through material, brushstroke, support and scale, always with rigorous attention to their installation.
 Recent Paintings includes six oil on stretched cotton canvas works from 2010 and 2011, and also features a ten panel painting, No Title Required 3 (2010).
 This large-scale piece is made with enamel and acrylic on eight birch plywood panels and two board panels which each varying in size between 43 x 43" and 47-7/8 x 47-7/8".